 Around half of all people with diabetes develop neuropathy within 25 years of their diabetes diagnosis, according to a study published in 2011.

 These types of nerve damage are not reversible.
 However, in this article, we look at ways to slow the progression of diabetic neuropathy, ease symptoms, and reduce the risk of further harm.

-Diabetic neuropathy is a family of progressive nerve disorders related to type 1 and 2 diabetes.
+Diabetic neuropathy is a family of progressive nerve disorders that can develop when a person has type 1 or type 2 diabetes.